aijaz147/aijaz147/README.md

 ### 🚀 About Me

-I'm a data analyst with a passion for uncovering insights from data.
+I'm Data & BI Analyst with a passion for uncovering insights from data.
 I enjoy cleaning, manipulating, and analyzing datasets to tell compelling stories and inform business decisions.

 ### 💼 Skills & Expertise